5 Minutes With... Terry de Havilland

 What was the inspiration behind your latest collection?

->

-> We’ve recently launched two collections, Disco and Space Cowboy.
-The former celebrates the return of the party scene, with teetering platforms and wacky colors.
+We’ve recently launched two collections, Disco and Space Cowboy.
+The former celebrates the return of the party scene, with teetering platforms and wacky colours.
 The latter combines the current cowboy trends with our Seventies' roots.

->

-> What is the ethos of the Terry de Havilland brand?
+What is the ethos of the Terry de Havilland brand?

 To create designs which are treasured and loved.
 They are an investment piece which give confidence and joy to each shopper, empowering them to be who they want to be.
 Our designs are created by people who have spent their lives learning and loving shoe craftsmanship and this is something to be cherished and celebrated.
 The designs are not fast fashion pieces and never will be.
 The Margaux, for example, is still one of our most sought-after shoes and has been in demand for more than 50 years now.